dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T397: Inclusivity is a fundamental value in Danish society.
+### T397: Denmark values diversity and inclusivity for everyone’s potential.

 |Support|
 |---|